David Grinspoon

-Early life
+Early life and education

 Grinspoon was born in 1959.
 His father was Harvard psychiatrist and author Lester Grinspoon.
-He holds degrees in Philosophy of Science and Planetary Science from Brown University and a PhD in Planetary Science from the University of Arizona.
+He holds degrees in philosophy of science and planetary science from Brown University and a PhD in planetary science from the University of Arizona.
 He is the nephew of real estate developer and philanthropist Harold Grinspoon.

 Career

-Grinspoon serves as an advisor to NASA on space exploration strategy and as an Interdisciplinary Scientist on the European Space Agency's Venus Express spacecraft mission to Venus.
-In addition to being a science team member of the NASA Astrobiology Institute Titan Team, he serves as science Co-Investigator and team lead for Education and Public Outreach for the Radiation Assessment Detector (RAD) on the Mars Science Laboratory.
+Grinspoon has served as an advisor to NASA on space exploration strategy, and as an Interdisciplinary Scientist on the European Space Agency's Venus Express spacecraft mission to Venus.
+He was a science team member of the NASA Astrobiology Institute Titan Team, and served as science Co-Investigator and team lead for Education and Public Outreach for the Radiation Assessment Detector (RAD) on the Mars Science Laboratory.
+Currently he serves on the Science Team for NASA's DAVINCI spacecraft mission which will launch to Venus in the 2030 timeframe.

-His popular writing has appeared in numerous periodicals, such as Slate, Scientific American, Natural History, The Sciences, Seed, Astronomy, The Boston Globe, LA Times, and The New York Times.
-Grinspoon's technical papers have been published in Nature, Science, and numerous other journals.
-He has been featured on many television programs including PBS's Life Beyond Earth, BBC's The Planets, and History Channel's The Universe, as well as on NPR's Science Fridays, Wisconsin Public Radio, and BBC World Service shows.
-He has given invited talks at international conferences throughout the U.S., Europe, and Australia.
-Grinspoon also writes the bi-monthly "Cosmic Relief" column for Sky & Telescope magazine, where he is also a contributing editor.
+Grinspoon writes the bi-monthly "Cosmic Relief" column for Sky & Telescope magazine, where he is also a contributing editor.
 In addition, he has appeared several times as a guest, and also as guest host, of Neil deGrasse Tyson's popular podcast and live shows StarTalk.

 In 2013, he was invited to give the Carl Sagan Lecture at the Fall meeting of the American Geophysical Union.

 Grinspoon currently serves as an adjunct professor at Georgetown University.